 Billy Graham, World Christian

-Evangelicals at mid-century had a curious perspective of how nationalism intersected with the gospel.
+Evangelicals at mid-century had a curious kind of schizophrenia.
 When preaching the universal gospel of sin and salvation to Americans, they had a compulsion to varnish it with the old Puritan idea of America as God’s chosen nation, facing special judgment for her sins.
 They often talked as though the salvation of America was the object of conversion.
 Then the next week they’d pack their bags and head overseas, preaching a gospel stripped free of nationalistic themes.

 So with Graham.
 He could preach America the Chosen with the best of them, but he also saw the entire world as his parish.
 Immediately after forming YFC, Torrey Johnson sent his best evangelists on a months-long tour of war-ravaged Europe.
 A year later, as leaders of the world’s Protestant denominations were about to open the first meeting of the World Council of Churches in Geneva, Switzerland, YFC convened 400 delegates from 27 nations in a nearby Swiss town.
 Graham attended both meetings.
 He came away from the WCC meeting disappointed with its liberal theology, but thrilled with the vision of Protestants from around the world cooperating.
 The YFC gathering raised the question: Would it be possible for evangelicals working outside the denominational structure to build world-wide cooperative networks?